maggiejoe/Portfolio/README.md

 * :white_check_mark: When the portfolio webpage is loaded, the following ar present
         * Developer's name
         * A recent photo
-        * Links to sections  :x:  about them, their work & contact infomartion
+        * Links to sections ➡️ about them, their work & contact infomartion
 * :white_check_mark: When links are clicked in the navigation bar, the UI scrolls to the corresponding section
 * :white_check_mark: The work section has titled images of the developers work
 * :white_check_mark: The developers first application should be larger than the other applications